-- Residents must have either a 2016-17 (valid through March 31) or 2017-18 (required April 1) resident hunting license (fishing, hunting and furbearer certificate, and a combination license; or a small game, plus general game and habitat license).
+Residents must have either a 2022-23 (valid through March 31) or 2023-24 (required April 1) resident hunting license (fishing, hunting and furbearer certificate, and a combination license; or a certificate, and a small game, plus general game and habitat license).
+Resident youth under age 16 only need a general game and habitat license.

-- Nonresidents must have a 2017 nonresident spring light goose season license ($50).
-This license is valid statewide for the entire spring season, and does not affect the eligibility to purchase a nonresident waterfowl hunting license for fall 2017.
+Nonresidents must have a 2023 nonresident spring light goose license ($50).
+This license is valid statewide for the entire conservation order, and does not affect the eligibility to purchase a nonresident waterfowl hunting license for fall.
 Nonresident youth under age 16 can purchase a license at the resident fee if their state has youth reciprocity licensing with North Dakota.

-- Required licenses may be purchased through the Department’s Bismarck office, website or toll-free phone licensing system.
+Required licenses must be purchased through the Department’s website.

-- Waterfowl rest areas designated for 2016 are not in effect during this season; however, private lands within a rest area may be posted.
+Waterfowl rest areas designated for 2022 are not in effect during this conservation order; however, private lands within a rest area may be posted.

 Only snow geese, blue geese and Ross’s geese are legal.
 Below are some identification characteristics of these species.
-See back side for descriptions of birds that are not legal during spring season.
+See back side for descriptions of birds that are not legal during spring conservation order.

 Snow and blue geese: Snows and blues are medium-sized geese measuring 25-31 inches from beak to tail, and weighing 4-6.5 pounds.
 They are different color phases of the same species, and have the same harsh, high-pitched call.
 Adult bill is pink with whitish tip, and feet are pink.
 Immature bill and feet are gray.
 Adult snow geese are all white except for black wing tips.
 Immature snow geese are dusky white with black wing tips.
 Adult blue geese have a white head and slate gray body color with some white on lower chest and abdomen.
 In spring, immature blue geese have all slate-gray bodies but head may be white or gray.
 Wings are slate gray with darker tips in both adult and immature.